 How to Get Paid $15/Hour as a Search Engine Evaluator

-But the search engines don’t always get it right…
+But search engines don’t always provide quality matches.

 How to Make Money as a Search Engine Evaluator

 It is possible to get a full-time job as a search engine evaluator, and Ziprecruiter estimates the pay for that position to average almost $55,000 a year.
 But a freelance position usually pays between $12 and $15 per hour, according to Glassdoor.